Last Updated: November 03, 2023

 - The test cannot be taken in a public setting.

-- There should be no extra items on the table than what is specified.
+- There should be no extra items on the table than what is specifically needed for the test.

 - Test-takers' should be seated on a chair.
 Overstuffed chairs, beds, and couches cannot be used to sit for the test.